bjaegerthomas/tech-interview-prep/udemy computer science algorithms/sliding windows/findLongestSubstring/README.md

 *UPDATE* Realizing my current solution only tests to see if two characters side by side are distinct, not all the characters in a substring.
 Need to reconfigure possibly making a set.

+*UPDATE* Ok so after thinking about it a little I updated the js file with an edge case of an empty inputed string.
+In addition I created a tempStr and curStr for use in using a set to check for unique characters in ehlping to determine the longest substring.

 ## Given Solution

 ## Thoughts after Solution